aniruddhballal/VenPay/README.md

 DONE RE 74.
 CONNECTINGLINES.TSX - MAKE IT ERROR FREE - DONE DONE.

-75. combine paymentRequestsStyles-fromremainingcss.css along with PaymentRequests.tsx - and then resplit the styles. - understand what the buttonprops issue actually is.
+75. combine paymentRequestsStyles-fromremainingcss.css along with PaymentRequests.tsx - and then resplit the styles. - understand what the buttonprops issue actually is. - COMBINATION DONE, RE-SPLITTING IS LEFT NOW.